Laguna1989/obsidian_notes/Learnings/books/Marc Loeffler - Improving Agile Retrospectives/04 - The Retrospective Facilitator.md

 ## Force Field Analysis

-Collect all the forces that support or hinder a specific change
+Collect all the forces that support (positive) or hinder (negative) a specific change

 ![[Pasted image 20240607201027.png|center]]